MongoDB Atlas Migration Guide

 1. You can continue using your Development Token for a start

-2. Implement a "Hello World" app to get a feel OR jump straight into pulling the Client SDK into your existing app
+2. Implement a "Hello World" app to get a feel, or jump straight into pulling the Client SDK into your existing app.

-3. Verify that downloads from MongoDB are working
+3. Verify that downloads from MongoDB are working.

 5. Implement authentication

-6. Implement your backend app to accept writes.
-We have Node.js, Django and Rails demos available here.
+1. We have Node.js, Django and Rails demos available here.

 Implementation notes